camunda/camunda-docs/docs/self-managed/connectors-deployment/connectors-configuration.md

 ### Secrets in Docker images

-To inject secrets into the [Docker images of the runtime](../platform-deployment/docker.md#connectors), they have to be available in the environment of the docker container.
+To inject secrets into the [Docker images of the runtime](../platform-deployment/docker.md#connectors), they have to be available in the environment of the Docker container.

 For example, you can inject secrets when running a container: